elephantscale/OpenAI-labs/02-Fine-Tuning/README.md

 ### Lab Goals:

-* Create a Dataset to fine-tune a ChatGPT-4 model
+* Create a Dataset to fine-tune a ChatGPT model
 * Learn how to use the OpenAI command-line interface (CLI) to fine-tune models
 * Learn how to format your data to fine-tune models